seinecle/blog/_posts/2025-08-06-three-impacts-of-genAI-on-software-applications.md

 This is pretty good for a 10-minute exercise.
 To achieve this result, ChatGPT followed 2 types of actions, without my intervention:

 **a.** for the data analytics part: it could **not** perform it just by following a "token generation logic" because the data is too large to fit its context window reliably.
-So it spawned a mini Linux instance,  installed the python packages it judged necessary, and used this custom, newly created IT environment to reliably upload, read and analyzed the file.
+So it spawned a mini Linux instance,  installed the python packages it judged necessary, and used this custom, newly created IT environment to reliably upload, read and analyze the file.

 **b.** for the generation of the interactive web visualization, it just relied on its "instantaneous" knowledge of D3, the javascript library it used for it.